For Mini Vacations miniature #20, you can see that I’m still wandering around Venice (and will be for a few more pieces)!

 Our feet eventually gave up, aperitivo time beckoned, and finally the street map come out of my bag.
 In retrospect, it was so much fun getting lost that day, but unfortunately, I have no idea where this beautiful canal street is!

-(Visit my Etsy store, ArtWeWonderful, for this piece and more Mini Vacations originals.)
+(This piece is sold but visit my Etsy store, ArtWeWonderful, for more Mini Vacations originals.)